apache/incubator-xtable/website/blog/OneTable-is-now-Apache-XTable.md

 filling issues to the [XTable GitHub repository](https://github.com/apache/incubator-xtable).
 Contributions in the early phase of the project are going to be critical as we build XTable together.
 Joining the [XTable mailing list](mailto:dev-subscribe@xtable.apache.org) is another excellent way to stay informed and engage with the project.
-We are really excited about the future of Apache XTable and building it together with the vibrant data community.
+We are really excited about the future of Apache XTable™ and building it together with the vibrant data community.

-Follow Apache XTable on [LinkedIn](https://www.linkedin.com/company/apache-xtable/) and [Twitter](https://twitter.com/apachextable) to keep up with the latest updates!
+Follow Apache XTable™ on [LinkedIn](https://www.linkedin.com/company/apache-xtable/) and [Twitter](https://twitter.com/apachextable) to keep up with the latest updates!